Battle of Wake Island: Initial airstrike and bombings

-Initial attacks
+On Monday, 8 December 1941, the day started normally enough, a China Clipper Martin M-130 had left and was on its way to Guam with passengers, when it received a radio message about the attack on Pearl Harbor, and was told to return to Wake.
+Wake was on the other side of the date line, so though just hours away in time from Pearl Harbor, the massive attacks by Japan came on Monday, not Sunday.

-On 8 December, just hours after receiving word of the attack on Pearl Harbor (Wake being on the opposite side of the International Date Line), 36 Japanese Mitsubishi G3M3 medium bombers flown from bases on the Marshall Islands attacked Wake Island, destroying eight of the 12 F4F-3 Wildcats on the ground and sinking the Nisqually, a former Design 1023 cargo ship converted into a scow.
-The remaining four Wildcats were in the air patrolling, but because of poor visibility, failed to see the attacking Japanese bombers.
+Just hours after receiving word of the attack on Pearl Harbor, 36 Japanese Mitsubishi G3M3 medium bombers flown from bases on the Marshall Islands attacked Wake Island, destroying eight of the 12 F4F-3 Wildcats on the ground and sinking the Nisqually, a former Design 1023 cargo ship converted into a scow.
+The remaining four F4F Wildcats were in the air patrolling, but because of poor visibility, failed to see the attacking Japanese bombers.
 These Wildcats shot down two bombers on the following day.
-All of the Marine garrison's defensive emplacements were left intact by the raid, which primarily targeted the aircraft.
+All of the Marine garrison's defensive emplacements were left intact by the first raid, which primarily targeted the aircraft.
 Of the 55 Marine aviation personnel, 23 were killed and 11 were wounded.

-Following this attack, the Pan Am employees were evacuated, along with the passengers of the Philippine Clipper, a passing Martin 130 amphibious flying boat that had survived the attack unscathed.
-The Chamorro working men were not allowed to board the plane and were left behind.
+The Japanese bombing raid killed nine Pan Am employees and destroyed many of the buildings.